 Buying a new pet is a commitment that you have to consider from various angles.
-Rabbits are no exception to this, and caring for them goes beyond knowing what food they can eat and where to house them.
+Rabbits are no exception, and caring for one goes beyond knowing what food they can eat and where to house them.

-If you’re new to owning rabbits, pedigree or otherwise, the breeder you buy from will be able to help you.
-It’s always a good idea to ask plenty of questions, especially when you visit a new breeder.
-Establishing what the breeder knows will help you determine whether they’re reputable and know what they’re doing.
+If you’re new to owning rabbits, pedigree or otherwise, the breeder you buy from should be able to help you.
+It’s always a good idea to ask them plenty of questions, especially when you visit a new breeder.
+Establishing what they know will help you determine whether they’re reputable and know what they’re doing.

 1. What breed is the rabbit?

 This might seem like an obvious question, especially if you visit a breeder specializing in one breed.
 It’s always a good idea to double-check, though.
-Some non-reputable breeders will pass off look-alike rabbits as pedigree.
+Some non-reputable breeders will pass off look-alike rabbits as specific pedigree ones.

 Depending on why you’re buying a rabbit, whether it’s for breeding, showing, or a family pet, asking about their socialization will tell you what to expect from your bunny.
 Some breeders don’t interact with their stock, and the rabbits will be timid and unsure around people and other animals as a result.